-Whereas risk management can cover a broad range of areas, including operational, regulatory, legal, strategic, and IT risks, credit risk management focuses on identifying potential risks in financial transactions such as loans and leases.
+Whereas risk management can cover a broad range of operational, regulatory, legal, strategic, and IT risks, credit risk management focuses on identifying potential risks in financial transactions such as loans and leases.

-Financial institutions and fintech companies need to identify key risk factors that can inhibit performance and growth for measurement and mitigation.
+For measurement and mitigation, financial institutions and fintech companies must identify key risk factors inhibiting performance and growth.
 Risk identification applies to individual lenders and organizations.

 Enterprises should regularly do risk modeling to look at different scenarios that may change their risk posture.
 For example, how would an economic downturn impact default rates, and how would increased defaults in specific areas impact your overall financial health?
-This points to the need for a regular risk assessment to be conducted to best predict potential threats that may be present or on the horizon.
+This points to the need for a regular risk assessment to predict the best potential threats that may be present or on the horizon.

 Risk Measurement and Analysis

-Once a risk is identified, it must be analyzed to determine the scope and impact.
-It’s also important to understand the contributing factors and links between risk factors and performance.
+Once a risk is identified, it must be analyzed to determine its scope and impact.
+Understanding the contributing factors and links between risk factors and performance is also important.
 In every industry, there are key risk indicators (KRIs) that improve the likelihood of performance or nonperformance.
 Credit risk management is no different.

-Your credit risk analysis should look at the leading indicators that are common to risk exposure and analyze applications in relation to these risks.
+Your credit risk analysis should examine the leading indicators common to risk exposure and analyze applications concerning these risks.
 This technique should be applied anytime you consider new loans, leases, or borrowers.
 Assessments should also be carried out on your entire portfolio to ensure compliance with regulatory, industry, and company performance measures.
-Stress testing provides banks and other institutions with a baseline as to where potential breakdowns may occur within practices or unforeseen blind spots can be addressed within a risk framework.
+Stress testing provides banks and other institutions a baseline for where potential breakdowns may occur within practices or unforeseen blind spots can be addressed within a risk framework.

 You need to understand where you are as an organization and the potential impact any new credit can have on your business.

 Credit risk management also requires a deep dive into how you extend credit, including the credit terms you offer and the rates you provide.
-Risk mitigation balances risk and reward to make sure you stay in line with organizational frameworks.
+Risk mitigation balances risk and reward to ensure you align with organizational frameworks.

-For example, you can manage credit concentration so that your financial institution has enough diversification to limit exposure in particular areas.
+For example, you can manage credit concentration, so your financial institution has enough diversification to limit exposure in particular areas.

 Risk mitigation also requires discipline to avoid taking on unnecessary risks.
-This requires adherence to:
+This requires adherence to the following: